By this point, you’re convinced that you’re not good at managing your money and looking for guidance to manage your finances.

-Another problem you might face is paying your bills at different due dates.
+Another problem you might face is paying your bills on different due dates.
 This makes it inconvenient for you to have a steady income each pay cycle.
 The trick is to split your total expenses in half, then set up your due dates to average this amount each pay cycle.

-Here’s what I mean, first tally up the total amount of bills expenses you have each month, then divide your total in half.
+Here’s what I mean, first tally up the total amount of bills and expenses you have each month, then divide your total in half.
 Sort your bills so that they are about half your monthly expenses each cycle.
-View example below:
+View the example below:

 - 1st of the month: Rent – $600